animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode makes it easy to create indexes on Regions where the data is stored and accessed.
+Spring Data for GemFire makes it easy to create indexes on Regions where the data is stored and accessed.
 Rather than explicitly declaring `Index` bean definitions by using Spring config as before, we can create an `Index` bean definition in Java, as follows: